evkx/evkx.github.io/content/models/lucid/air/Air_Dream_Edition_Range/_index.md

 ## Performance

-The Lucid Air Dream Edition Range has a maximum power of 696 KW (946 hp/933 bhp) and a total torque of 1390 nm (1026 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 2.9 seconds and has a top speed of 270 km/h (168 mph).
+The Lucid Air Dream Edition Range delivers a jaw-dropping maximum power of 696 KW (946 hp/933 bhp) and a massive total torque of 1390 Nm (1026 ft-lb).
+This powerhouse can rocket from 0 to 100 km/h (0 to 62 mph) in just 2.9 seconds, showcasing its astonishing acceleration.
+Additionally, it achieves a top speed of 270 km/h (168 mph), making it a true marvel of engineering and performance.

 ## Battery, range, and charging